mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 - Perform Decode operation directly after reading the image

     ```python
     # According to the above case, the __getitem__ function can be modified as follows to directly return the data after Decode.
-After that, there is no need to add Decode operation through the map operator.
+After that, there is no need to add Decode operation through the map operation.
     def __getitem__(self, index):
         # use Image.Open to open file, and convert to RGC
         img_rgb = Image.Open(self.data[index]).convert("RGB")